sbom-observer/observer-cli/README.md

 ~/src/nginx-1.26.0 $ sudo observer build -u cicd -b nginx.cdx.json -- make
 ```

-This will create a CycloneDX BOM in the file `nginx.cdx.json` that includes all the dependencies of the project.
+This will create a CycloneDX BOM `nginx.cdx.json` that includes all the dependencies of the project.

+> [!IMPORTANT]
+> The build-observer process requires root privileges to load the eBPF program into the kernel.
+Use the `-u` flag to drop privileges before executing the build.

 Example of observering the build and creating the SBOM in a separate step: